tom-seddon/b2/README.md

 **Turbo disc mode is experimental**

+## Filtering options

+Use `Tools` > `Filtering options` to bring up the filtering options dialog.

+When `Filter BBC` is checked, the BBC display will be bilinear filtered, making it look smoother, or more blurry; when unchecked, it will be point sampled, making it look more blocky and pixelated.
+By default, it is checked.

+`Filter UI` applies a similar effect to the UI text.
+(The UI is actually supposed to look the same with both settings, but with some graphics cards and/or graphics drivers this may not be the case.
+If you feel the UI looks a bit blurry or ugly, try the other option - unfortunately there is no guarantee of any improvement...)

+Unlike the other options - which is why these two have their own, separate dialog - changes don't take effect immediately.
+Create a new window to see the effect.

 ## Customize keyboard layout

 Click `Tools` > `Keyboard layout...` to bring up the keyboard layout